official-inquiries/official-inquiries.com/uk-parliament-iraq-inquiry/text/vol-1-section-1-1.md

 395. Significant differences in position remained within the Council, particularly in relation to any potential use of force.

-154 UN Security Council, 5 November 1997, ‘Letter dated 5 November 1997 from the Executive Chairman
+[^154]: UN Security Council, 5 November 1997, ‘Letter dated 5 November 1997 from the Executive Chairman
-of the Special Commission established by the Secretary-General pursuant to paragraph 9 (b) (i) of Security Council resolution 687 (1991) addressed to the President of the Security Council’ (S/1997/848).
-155 UN Security Council, 6 November 1997, ‘Letter dated 6 November 1997 from the Minister for Foreign Affairs of Iraq addressed to the President of the Security Council’ (S/1997/855).
+[^155]: UN Security Council, 6 November 1997, ‘Letter dated 6 November 1997 from the Minister for Foreign
-156 UN Security Council, 7 November 1997, ‘Letter dated 7 November 1997 from the Executive Chairman
+[^156]: UN Security Council, 7 November 1997, ‘Letter dated 7 November 1997 from the Executive Chairman
-of the Special Commission established by the Secretary-General pursuant to paragraph 9 (b) (i) of Security Council resolution 687 (1991) addressed to the President of the Security Council’ (S/1997/864).
-157 UN Security Council, 10 November 1997, ‘Letter dated 10 November 1997 from the Minister for Foreign Affairs of Iraq addressed to the Secretary-General’ (S/1997/867).
+[^157]: UN Security Council, 10 November 1997, ‘Letter dated 10 November 1997 from the Minister for Foreign
-158 UN Security Council, ‘3831st Meeting Wednesday 12 November 1997’ (S/PV.3831).
+[^158]: UN Security Council, ‘3831st Meeting Wednesday 12 November 1997’ (S/PV.3831).

 94

-The Report of the Iraq Inquiry1.1  |  UK Iraq strategy 1990 to 2000

 ### Resolution 1137 (1997)
 396. On 12 November, the Security Council unanimously adopted resolution 1137